For a delicious burst of intense tomato flavour, you can’t beat these wonderful air fryer confit cherry tomatoes – and they’re so easy to make.

 - When you need a hands-off comfort meal, try this nourishing soup maker tomato soup

-I love to add some to the pan when I fry eggs.
-The result is just wonderful.
+I love to add some to the pan when I fry my breakfast eggs.
+The combination of runny yolk and rich tomatoes is delicious!

 Using the air fryer to make this dish is quicker and more economical than using a conventional oven, which is one of the reasons that air fryers have become so popular in recent years.